fastread/src/Readme.md

       month={Dec}}
 ```

-Setting up MAR
+Setting up FASTREAD
 -----

 1. Setting up Python:
   + We use anaconda by continuum.io (see [Why?](https://www.continuum.io/why-anaconda))
     - We won't need the entire distribution.
 [Download](http://conda.pydata.org/miniconda.html) a Python 2.7 version & install a minimal version of anaconda.
   + Make sure you select add to PATH during install.
-  + Next, navigate to MAR, and run `setup.bat`.
+  + Next, run `setup.bat`.
 This will install all the dependencies needed to run the tool.
   + If the above does not work well.
 Remember you only need a Python 2.7 and three packages listed in `requirements.txt` installed.

 2. Running script:
-  + Navigate to *MAR > src* and run `index.py`.
+  + Navigate to *src* and run `index.py`.
   + If all is well, you'll be greeted by this:
   ![](https://github.com/ai-se/MAR/blob/master/tutorial/screenshots/run.png?raw=yes)